 And I’m not the only one.
-Feminist & woman of letters, Germaine Greer, has said that “[cunt] is one of the few remaining words in the English language with a genuine power to shock.”
+Feminist and woman of letters, Germaine Greer, has said that “[cunt] is one of the few remaining words in the English language with a genuine power to shock.”

 There is just something about that word that shakes us to our cores.

 But why does the word cunt incite in us such mortification?
 Who was it that put the idea in our heads that this particular word is strictly unmentionable?
-Where does this apprehension & disgust stem from?
+Where does this apprehension and disgust stem from?

 I suppose it’s best to start at the beginning.

 I first heard the word cunt in high school.
-A group of juvenile teenage boys were horsing around as they walked to their next class; they were shoving each other lightly, ridiculing each other with wide smiles on their faces.
+A group of juvenile teenage boys was horsing around as they walked to their next class; they were shoving each other lightly, ridiculing each other with wide smiles on their faces.

 And then one fellow decided to take the playfulness of the moment to the next level by emptying the remains of his water bottle on the top of his friend’s head.
 A bit of hell broke loose.

 Suddenly, it got quiet.
-After a lighthearted exchange of demeaning words hurled towards each other — “pussy!” (another word I’ll get to in a moment); “cock sucker!; asshat!; butt muncher!” — cunt was the one word that halted all the fun.
+After a lighthearted exchange of demeaning words hurled towards each other—”pussy!” (another word I’ll get to in a moment); “cock sucker!; asshat!; butt muncher!”—cunt was the one word that halted all the fun.
 No one was laughing anymore.

 After witnessing that incident, I stood in awe at the word cunt.
-It held such power, such authority — enough to stop a group of silly boys dead in their tracks upon the utterance of such an insult.
+It held such power, such authority—enough to stop a group of silly boys dead in their tracks upon the utterance of such an insult.